mikeroyal/Networking-Guide/README.md

 Networking works by piggybacks on a number of different protocols on top of each other.
 In this way, one piece of data can be transmitted using multiple protocols encapsulated within one another.

-**Media Access Control** is a communications protocol that is used to distinguish specific devices.
+**Media Access Control(MAC)** is a communications protocol that is used to distinguish specific devices.
 Each device is supposed to get a unique MAC address during the manufacturing process that differentiates it from every other device on the internet.
 Addressing hardware by the MAC address allows you to reference a device by a unique value even when the software on top may change the name for that specific device during operation.
 Media access control is one of the only protocols from the link layer that you are likely to interact with on a regular basis.

 **The IP protocol** is one of the fundamental protocols that allow the internet to work.
 IP addresses are unique on each network and they allow machines to address each other across a network.
 It is implemented on the internet layer in the IP/TCP model.
 Networks can be linked together, but traffic must be routed when crossing network boundaries.
 This protocol assumes an unreliable network and multiple paths to the same destination that it can dynamically change between.
 There are a number of different implementations of the protocol.
 The most common implementation today is IPv4, although IPv6 is growing in popularity as an alternative due to the scarcity of IPv4 addresses available and improvements in the protocols capabilities.